AhmedCodes01/LmsProject/README.txt

-Library Management System (C# Console + SQLite)
+Library Management System (C# Console + SQL)

 Overview
-This is a simple Library Management System built using C# (.NET), with SQLite for data storage.
+This is a simple Library Management System built using C# (.NET), with SQL for data storage.
 It allows adding, searching, viewing, borrowing, and returning books, as well as registering users.

 Features